Chicago - But With Big, Big Guns

 "God these people make me mad.
 No one helps anyone else in Yugoslavia.
 When the Serbs invaded Slovenia, the Croats and Bosnians did nothing to help.
 When Croatia was invaded the Slovenians did nothing to help.
 At least the poor Bosnians took in Croat refugees from Slavonia and fed them through the winter, but now Croatia won't take any more Muslims and we hear the Dalmatians want to clear the best hotels so they can have a tourist season!"

-For three more nights I watched Sarajevo being shelled, mortared, machine-gunned and sniped at.
-On the fourth day I made the journey I had feared all along to the airport.
-Lying flat on my back in the BBC Espace, I gaze in horror at the wreckage of Dobrinje.
+For three days I watched Sarajevo being shelled, mortared, machine-gunned and sniped at.
+On the fourth day I made the journey I had feared all along – to the airport.
+Lying flat on my back in the BBC Espace, I gazed in horror at the wreckage of Dobrinje.
 Could anybody still be alive there?
 A succession of UN convoys had escorted volunteer European and UNHCR aid workers into this hell-hole.

 At the airport hundreds of foreign troops slave away in the heat to keep pace with the 150-200 tonnes of European aid coming in on up to 21 C160 air-freighters every day.
 All round the airport UN troops in hundreds of giant vehicles are on round-the-clock duty to keep open the one life-line to Sarajevo.